-Students majoring in Biology may choose to specialize in either Conservation and Biodiversity or Molecular Biology and Physiology.
+Students majoring in biology may choose to specialize in either conservation and biodiversity or physiology, cell and molecular biology.

 The purpose of this club is to make more people aware of conservation efforts, have speakers highlight possible jobs attainable with a biology degree and help students get connected to research projects.